Aliases for MAG Gene

 The protein encoded by this gene is a type I membrane protein and member of the immunoglobulin superfamily.
 It is thought to be involved in the process of myelination.
 It is a lectin that binds to sialylated glycoconjugates and mediates certain myelin-neuron cell-cell interactions.
 Three alternatively spliced transcripts encoding different isoforms have been described for this gene. [provided by RefSeq, Nov 2010]

 GeneCards Summary for MAG Gene

 MAG (Myelin Associated Glycoprotein) is a Protein Coding gene.
-Diseases associated with MAG include Spastic Paraplegia 75 and Hereditary Spastic Paraplegia 75.
-Among its related pathways are Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases and Spinal Cord Injury.
+Diseases associated with MAG include Spastic Paraplegia 75, Autosomal Recessive and Spastic Paraplegia 75.
+Among its related pathways are p75 NTR receptor-mediated signalling and Cell surface interactions at the vascular wall.
 GO annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is SIGLEC10.

 UniProtKB/Swiss-Prot for MAG Gene